NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 }
 {% endhighlight %}

-The first thing that should jump out at you when you see this output (besides thinking about how long it would take to type this up by hand for a standard 12-column grid system) is that this is there is going to be a lot of unnecessary repetition in those `@media` queries.
+The first thing that should jump out at you when you see this output (besides thinking about how long it would take to type this up by hand for a standard 12-column grid system) is that there is going to be a lot of unnecessary repetition in those `@media` queries.
 If we wrote our grid system by hand using CSS, we would probably handle all of the styles for a single `@media` query at once, like so:

 {% highlight css %}
 @media (max-width: 240px){